terraform-google-modules/terraform-google-github-actions-runners/examples/gh-org-runner-mig-native-simple/README.md

 ## Overview

-This example showcases how to use startup scripts to deploy runners using the `gh-runner-mig` module.
+This example showcases how to use startup scripts to deploy organisation runners using the `gh-runner-mig` module.

 We use startup/shutdown scripts to install the runner binary, register the runner when it comes online and de-register when shut down.